jinglescode/jinglescode.github.io/research/eeg.md

 new EEG classifiers from 2007-2017
 - adaptive
+  - works well for motor-imagery and some ERP tasks
   - each feature in a linear discriminant hyperplane, are incrementally re-estimated and updated over time as new EEG data become available
   - both supervised and unsupervised adaptation, and semi-supervised adaptation
   - for motor imagery: